corpsee/phpapplicationsample/README.md

 PHP application sample
 ======================

-Sample of PHP application/library with composer and PSR support.
+Sample of PHP application/library compliant with PSR-1, PSR-2 and PSR-4 for PHP 5.4+ and composer.

 Installation
 ------------